-- Must be UK domiciled and have access to a UK bank account. - Must book onto and attend an Undergraduate Open Day during the 2024/2025 academic year.
-Attendance is managed via checking in on arrival with a member of staff at our designated check-in points.
-Attendees' QR code is scanned, or their attendance record is searched for manually, and the attendee is marked as attended. - This encompasses all undergraduate courses delivered on the University campus, including CertHE/DipHE/HNC/HND courses, courses with Foundation Year and M-level integrated Master's courses.
+- Must be UK domiciled and have access to a UK bank account. - Must have applied to the University of Salford for an Undergraduate course and received an offer to study, which is still active and not withdrawn, declined, rejected or cancelled. - This encompasses all undergraduate courses delivered on the University campus, including CERTHE/DipHE/HNC/HND, courses with Foundation Year and M-level integrated Master's courses. - Must book onto and attend an Offer Holder Day during the 2024/2025 academic year.
+Attendance is managed via checking in on arrival with a member of staff.
+Attendees' QR code is scanned, or their attendance record is searched for manually, and the attendee is marked as attended.